Roquefort: Production

 Roquefort is made entirely from the milk of the Lacaune breed of sheep.
 Prior to the Appellation d'Origine Contrôlée (AOC) regulations of 1925, a small amount of cow's or goat's milk was sometimes added.
-Around 4.5 L of milk is required to make one kilogram of Roquefort.
+Around 4.5 L of milk is required to make 1 kg of Roquefort.

 Roquefort is produced throughout the département of Aveyron and part of the nearby départements of Aude, Lozère, Gard, Hérault and Tarn.
 As of 2009, there are seven Roquefort producers.
 The largest-volume brand by far is Roquefort Société made by the Société des Caves de Roquefort, since 1990 a subsidiary of Lactalis.
 Other producers are Papillon, Carles, Gabriel Coulet, Fromageries occitanes, Vernières and Le Vieux Berger.

-Around three million cheeses were made in 2005 (18,830 tons) making it, after Comté, France's second-most-popular cheese.
+Around three million cheese wheels are made annually (10,000 tonnes) making it, after Comté, France's second-most-popular cheese.
 Roquefort has a high content of free glutamate, 1,280 mg per 100 g of cheese.

 The regional cuisine in and around Aveyron includes many Roquefort-based recipes for main-course meat sauces, savory tarts and quiches, pies, and fillings.